Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 Correlations support your theorisation of *how AI use reshapes learning*.

-### C. Regressions predicting learning outcomes from usage categories
+### 2.3) Regressions predicting learning outcomes from usage categories

 #### **Why This Is Important**